Everybody who works out wants to know how to get better results at the gym.

 When you show up to train with garbage in your system, your output in the gym will be garbage.

 When you show up with no fuel in your system, your performance will decline like an aging boxer far past his prime.
 This is not a good place to be.

 Pierre Performance shows up each workout ready to go.

 His nutrition habits have made him a machine primed for muscle growth.
-He knows that without that fuel, his progress with be zero to minimal at best.
+He knows that without the proper fuel, his progress will be zero to minimal at best.

 Meanwhile Clancy Casual shows up to train but he is nowhere close to being ready to dance.
 His last meal was 5 hours ago.

 He grabs a high sugar “protein” bar and a Red Bull.
-His workout is over before it starts as he loses steam after his lame treadmill warm-up.
+His workout is over before it starts and he starts losing steam after his lame treadmill warm-up.

 He is unable to sustain any energy because his blood sugar spiked and then came crashing down along with his hopes of building his dream body.
 He is left wondering where his “gains” went.

 After his fake hustle workout he goes directly to the local drive-thru.